AnnieAlig/Front-end-developer-interview-test-tesk/README.md

 ## Main task

+Fork a project before starting working on it.

 Most of the layout of test project is just a dummy dashboard template copied from bootstrap demos website.
 You will find a empty datarange component.
 Your task will be to copy datarange picker from google adwords interface.
 Expected result: